 Explains your rights to see and have copies of your personal information, and how to complain if access to your records is refused or if what is written about you is wrong.

 You should always receive a response of some kind to a subject access request.
-Even if the organisation holds no information about you, it must write to you to let you know that this is the case.
+Even if the organisation holds no information about you, or it has a reason to withhold your information from you (not share it), it must still write to you and explain that this is the case.

-If you do not receive a satisfactory response to your letter or email, and you still believe that the organisation has failed to disclose all of the information you asked for, you can complain to the ICO.
+If you aren't happy with the organisation's response, and you still believe that it has failed to share all of the information you asked for, you can complain to the ICO.

-If the ICO receives many reports from different individuals about a particular organisation’s failure to meet the 40-day time limit, they may take action against the organisation for failing to meet its obligations under the Data Protection Act.
+If the ICO receives many reports from different individuals about a particular organisation’s failure to meet the one month time limit, they may take action against the organisation for failing to meet its obligations under GDPR.
 Find out more about how the ICO ensures organisations meet their information rights obligations.

-However, there is a difference between information that is wrong and information that you disagree with.
+However, there's a difference between information that is wrong and information that you disagree with.